joemiller/workwithme.guide-myguide/index.md

 * I wake up around 6am PT and work for an hour or two before going to the gym or running.
 I'm back and working by 9:30 PT and then in the office by 10am PT
 * I try to maintain a consistent **work from home** day on Wednesdays.
 * I am trying to wrap up my work day around 5-6pm PT and then pursue non-work things.
 * Because I've made my hobby my work I will occasionally work in the evening as well.
 You can ping me on Slack and I will respond if I'm available.
-If I feel we have a good rapport I may ping you on Slack after hours as well, especially if I'm excited by something I'm working on, but I never ever expect anyone to be working after-hours so don't feel obligated to respond.
+I may ping you on Slack after hours as well, especially if I'm excited by something I'm working on, but I never ever expect anyone to be working after-hours so don't feel obligated to respond.

 When do you prefer to work alone, versus in groups?